Architecture

 Everything else is a workaround—and workarounds accumulate.

-Stop copying data into documents.
 If a report requires manual transcription, it’s already out of date.
 Native dashboards and filters within your workflow tool can surface most of what teams manually replicate in static pages—in real time, from a single source.
 The barrier is usually familiarity, not capability.
+I’ve replaced multi-hour weekly deck-building rituals with a saved Jira filter and a shared dashboard that took an afternoon to configure.
+The data was better, and the team got Monday back.

-Generate recurring reports instead of rebuilding them.
 If something gets assembled the same way every cycle, it should be produced directly from the underlying data.
-If that’s not possible, either the data structure or the report format needs to change—not the amount of manual effort engineers pour into maintaining it.
+If that’s not possible, either the data structure or the report format needs to change—not the overhead of producing it.
+The question to ask isn’t "how do we make this report easier to build?"
+It’s "why are we building it at all instead of reading it?"

 Start with the work.
 Make it observable.
 Let everything else follow.